brovelli/brovelli.github.io/_pages/about.md

 Research Interests
 ------
 I investigate the neural and computational bases of goal-directed causal learning and adaptive behaviors.

 I use a systems science approach intergrating:
-- Computational models of human learning (reinforcement learning and Bayesian learning models)
+- Computational models of human learning and active inference
-- Information theoretical methods for the analysis of brain signals and network interactions
+- Information theory for analysis of neural interactions
-- Multimodal and multiscale brain imaging and neurophysiology (MUA, intracranial EEG, LFP, MEG and fMRI)
+- Multiscale brain imaging and neurophysiology (MUA, LFP, SEEG, MEG and fMRI)

 Research Group
 ------